zareisajad/pinterest-clone-django/README.md

 the idea is about pins and boards. user can create a board and save pins on that board.
 similar pins are also shown below each pin in pin-detail page.
-the algorithm is very simple: when user goes to the pin-detail page, we look for all boards in database that may contain this particular pin, the we show all pins in that board as similar pins.
+the algorithm is very simple: when user goes to the pin-detail page, we look for all boards in database that may contain this particular pin, the we show all pins in that boards as similar pins.

 ## Features:
 - public profile include bio, photo, webiste link, etc..